jaxernst/juice-docs/docs/dev/api/contracts/or-controllers/jbcontroller3_1.md

 Data regarding the distribution limit of a project during a configuration.

-*
-bits 0-231: The amount of token that a project can distribute per funding cycle.*
+- bits 0-231: The amount of token that a project can distribute per funding cycle.

-*
-bits 232-255: The currency of amount that a project can distribute.
+- bits 232-255: The currency of amount that a project can distribute.

+Params:

-_projectId The ID of the project to get the packed distribution limit data of.
+- _projectId The ID of the project to get the packed distribution limit data of.
-_configuration The configuration during which the packed distribution limit data applies.
+- _configuration The configuration during which the packed distribution limit data applies.
-_terminal The terminal from which distributions are being limited.
+- _terminal The terminal from which distributions are being limited.
-_token The token for which distributions are being limited.*
+- _token The token for which distributions are being limited.

 ```solidity
 mapping(uint256 => mapping(uint256 => mapping(IJBPaymentTerminal => mapping(address => uint256)))) internal
     _packedDistributionLimitDataOf;
 ```

 ### _packedOverflowAllowanceDataOf

 Data regarding the overflow allowance of a project during a configuration.

-*
-bits 0-231: The amount of overflow that a project is allowed to tap into on-demand throughout the configuration.*
+- bits 0-231: The amount of overflow that a project is allowed to tap into on-demand throughout the configuration.

-*
-bits 232-255: The currency of the amount of overflow that a project is allowed to tap.
+- bits 232-255: The currency of the amount of overflow that a project is allowed to tap.

+Params:

-_projectId The ID of the project to get the packed overflow allowance data of.
+- _projectId The ID of the project to get the packed overflow allowance data of.
-_configuration The configuration during which the packed overflow allowance data applies.
+- _configuration The configuration during which the packed overflow allowance data applies.
-_terminal The terminal managing the overflow.
+- _terminal The terminal managing the overflow.
-_token The token for which overflow is being allowed.*
+- _token The token for which overflow is being allowed.

 ```solidity
 mapping(uint256 => mapping(uint256 => mapping(IJBPaymentTerminal => mapping(address => uint256)))) internal
     _packedOverflowAllowanceDataOf;
 ```

 ### projects